naijacoderorg/lectures/lectures2024/day5/index.md

 Exercises
 ---------

+### Homework for Next Week
+1. Read chapter 1 (The Role of Algorithms in Computing) in CLRS
+2. Read chapter 2 (Getting Started) in CLRS
+3. Read chapter 3 (Growth of Functions) in CLRS

 ### Exercise 1: Using NumPy

 1. **Create a NumPy array**: Create a 1D array of integers from 1 to 10.